NetCordDev/NetCord/Documentation/guides/advanced/sharding.md

 ## What is sharding?

 Sharding is splitting your bot into multiple @"NetCord.Gateway.GatewayClient"s.
-Each shard, represented as a @NetCord.Gateway.GatewayClient instance, will be responsible for a certain amount of guilds.
+Each shard, represented as a @NetCord.Gateway.GatewayClient instance, will be responsible for a certain number of guilds.

 ## How to shard?